 We have a long history of scientific research conducted by students.
 Faculty members lead active research groups in which students acquire introductory to intermediate experimental and computational skills.
 Our students have contributed work that has appeared in peer-reviewed journals and at scientific conferences.
 A certain number of research credit hours are required for graduation (CHEM 4999 and PHYS 4999).
 In addition, the top students of each class are encouraged to apply for the Chemistry and Physics Scholars Program.

 Chemistry and Physics Scholars Program

 Each year, applicants are selected to receive a yearly research stipend.
 These funds are renewable annually, and serve to support research with a professor in an area of chemistry, physics, or astronomy.
 For example, the funds can be used to purchase research equipment, or to reimburse conference travel.
-The application and selection process is part of the First-Year Academic experience, but it is open to all class levels.
+The application and selection process are part of the First-Year Academic experience, but it is open to all class levels.
 Eligibility and guidelines for the scholarship are outlined in the documents below:

 Chemistry: Scholars Conditions and Contract

 Physics/Astronomy: Conditions and Application

 The Chemistry and Physics Programs also award several scholarships annually to our best majors.
 These include the Jesse Trawick Scholarship and Sarah and Abraham Marks Scholarship.
 Students may apply for these through the Georgia College Unify login system.
 Check with the financial aid department for details on university scholarships and the Honors College for information about external scholarships.